 Can I claim compensation for an Erb’s palsy?

-You can claim compensation for Erb’s palsy if you can prove that it resulted from another person or organisation’s negligent acts or omissions.
+Erb’s palsy compensation claims are often successful if you can prove that it resulted from another person or organisation’s negligent acts or omissions.

 The lawyer taking your Erb’s Palsy claim would need to show: